alfred-leong/multilingual-reasoning/README.md

 ## Results

 SFT results are averaged over 3 seeds. **Bold** indicates the best result per column within each group.
+Learning rate is 2e-7 for Bengali and Japanese, and 2e-5 for Swahili.

 ### Qwen3-1.7B